Brigida Pico della Mirandola

-Brigida Pico della Mirandola (17 October 1633 - 22 January 1720) was an Italian noblewoman, Princess Regent of Mirandola and Concordia for fifteen years (from 1691 to 1706), in the name and on behalf of her great-grandson Francesco Maria II Pico della Mirandola, whose ancestor was her brother Alessandro II Pico della Mirandola.
+Brigida Pico della Mirandola (17 October 1633 – 22 January 1720) was an Italian noblewoman, Princess Regent of Mirandola and Concordia for fifteen years (from 1691 to 1706), in the name and on behalf of her nephew Francesco Maria II Pico della Mirandola, whose grandfather was her brother Alessandro II Pico della Mirandola.
 She ruled despotically with a policy that led to the fall of the Duchy of Mirandola.

 Life

 Brigida was the fourth child of the hereditary Duke of Mirandola Galeotto IV Pico (1606–1637) and Maria Cybo-Malaspina (1609–1652).
 The latter was the daughter of the Prince of Massa and Marquis of Carrara Carlo I Cybo-Malaspina and Brigida Spinola.
 Her other eight siblings were Laura, Virginia Brigida, Alessandro II, Giovanni, Virginia, Fulvia, Caterina, and Laura.
 His father died two months before his parent Alessandro I, who had him by Eleonora Segni of Ferrara: he was succeeded by the natural branch of the family represented by his brother Alessandro II.
 Brigida was born and lived mainly in the castle of Mirandola, but also in the palace of Concordia.

 Brigida lived until the age of 58 - she had not married - in the court of her grandfather and brother, not anticipating the decisive and not always positive role she would play in the destiny of the Duchy of Mirandola.
 She was, however, regarded less than benevolently by courtiers and subjects alike: the 'less embarrassing' epithets attributed to her were bigoted spinster or terrible old woman (bigotta zitella o terribile vecchiaccia).

-In fact, it fell to her to administer the small State of Mirandola in the last decades of its existence, as guardian of her great-grandson of just three years Francesco Maria II Pico della Mirandola (1688–1747), heir to Francesco (1661–1689), the only son of her brother Alessandro II, and Anna Borghese.
+In fact, it fell to her to administer the small State of Mirandola in the last decades of its existence, as guardian of her nephew of just three years old Francesco Maria II Pico della Mirandola (1688–1747), heir to Francesco (1661–1689), the only son of her brother Alessandro II, and Anna Borghese.
 To everyone's disappointment, she took over the government in an authoritarian manner, fuelling various conspiracies and ridiculing the unsuspecting Duke, who did not succeed in rebelling against her until fifteen years later, but fell into the net of disloyal advisors who induced him to ally with Spain against France with disastrous results.

 Alexander II, in his will, appointed his sister Brigida as regent for his young nephew until he reached the age of 18, excluding his three cadet sons Galeotto, Giovanni, and Ludovico.
 They punctually contested their father's will and their aunt, who, despite her imperious temperament, was, unlike them, fond of the young duchino.